rescript-react-native/webview/README.md

   nativeConfig
 ```

-You may refer to [iOS-](https://github.com/react-native-community/react-native-webview/blob/master/docs/Custom-iOS.md) and [Android-](https://github.com/react-native-community/react-native-webview/blob/master/docs/Custom-Android.md)specific guides on how to create a custom `WebView`.
+You may refer to [iOS↗](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Custom-iOS.md) and [Android↗](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Custom-Android.md) specific guides on how to create a custom `WebView`.

 #### `ref`